TheLongSentance/chatbot_conversation/README.md

 1. Set up environment variables:
    - API keys in `.env` file in your config directory
-   - Do not set BOTCONV_CONFIG_DIR in .env since a "chicken and egg" situation
+   - Do not set BOTCONV_CONFIG_DIR in .env since that is a "chicken and egg" situation
      - i.e. you are loading a config that is telling you where to load a config file...
 2. Configure/check logging settings
 3. Configure your bots and conversation by either: